jvanstraten/fletcher_streams/README.md

 $F = ( I_F, n )$

-A river maps to one or more physical OpenTide streams by means of preorder depth-first traversal of the domains, concatenating the streams encountered.
-The $M$ parameter of each stream is defined by the sum of the bit-widths of its fields.
-The $D$ parameter is determined by counting the number of domains that need to be traversed to get to either the root domain or a domain with the flattening flag set, such that a stream belonging to the root domain or a domain with the flattening flag set has $D = 0$.
-The remaining parameters do not relate to the type carried by the stream, and can thus be freely chosen by the designer.

 ### Type construction

 We define two sets of equivalent grammars to recursively describe or construct